 PRECAUTIONS: Before taking ritonavir, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.Before using this medication, tell your doctor or pharmacist your medical history, especially of: diabetes, heart problems (coronary artery disease, heart attack), hemophilia, high cholesterol/triglycerides, gout/high uric acid in the blood, liver problems (such as hepatitis B, hepatitis C), pancreatitis.This medication may cause dizziness.
 Do not drive, use machinery, or do any activity that requires alertness until you are sure you can perform such activities safely.
 Limit alcoholic beverages.This medication contains alcohol.
 Caution is advised if you have alcohol dependence or any other condition that requires you to limit/avoid alcohol.If you have diabetes, this product may increase your blood sugar levels.
 Check your blood sugar levels regularly as directed by your doctor.
 Tell your doctor immediately if you have symptoms of high blood sugar, such as increased thirst, increased urination, confusion, drowsiness, flushing, rapid breathing, or fruity breath odor.
-Your doctor may need to adjust your diabetes medication(s).Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).During pregnancy, this medication should be used only when clearly needed.
+Your doctor may need to adjust your diabetes medication(s).Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).Children may be more sensitive to the effects of this product.
+The alcohol in this product may cause an accidental overdose that could be serious.
+The propylene glycol in this product may also cause serious side effects in children, especially in premature (pre-term) newborns and full-term newborns less than one month old.During pregnancy, this medication should be used only when clearly needed.
 However, it is now normal to prescribe HIV medicines for pregnant women with HIV.
 This has been shown to decrease the risk of giving HIV to the baby.
 Ritonavir may be part of that treatment.
 Discuss the risks and benefits with your doctor.It is unknown if this medication passes into breast milk.
 Because breast milk can transmit HIV, do not breast-feed.

 Report Problems to the Food and Drug Administration